dag/relvlast/docs/index.rst

 .. glossary::

+  Ramverk
+    Swedish for *framework* and a nod to :term:`Werkzeug` which in turn is german for *utility*.

   Werkzeug
     `Werkzeug <http://werkzeug.pocoo.org/>`_ is a swiss army knife for WSGI, similar in scope to `Paste <http://pythonpaste.org/>`_ and `WebOb